shervinea/cheatsheet-translation/it/cs-229-probability.md

 **3. Sample space ― The set of all possible outcomes of an experiment is known as the sample space of the experiment and is denoted by S.**

-&#10230; Spazio campionario ― L'insieme di tutti i risultati possibili di un esperimento è noto come spazio campionario dell'esperimento ed è chiamato S.
+&#10230; Spazio campionario ― L'insieme di tutti i risultati possibili di un esperimento è noto come spazio campionario dell'esperimento ed è denotato da S.

 <br>